grahamwaters/seeking-contributors/README.md

 ### Subpages

-[Project Board](/project_board.md) - This page has all of the projects in one place, with links to the projects and their descriptions.
+[Project Board](/project_board.md) - This page has all the projects in one place, with links to the projects and their descriptions.